Rbfinch/grepq/paper/paper.md

 ---
-title: "grepq: A Rust application that quickly filters FASTQ files by matching sequences to a set of regex patterns"
+title: "grepq: A Rust application that quickly filters FASTQ files by matching sequences to a set of regular expressions"
 author: "Nicholas D. Crosbie"
 date: "2025-01-09"
 header-includes: